-NASA Just Revealed Stunning Close-Up Shots Of Jupiter, And They Are Astounding
+Nasa Just Revealed Stunning Close-up Shots of Jupiter, And They Are Astounding

 NASA added that there isn’t a whole lot of significant motion seen in the center of the white spot.
 Additionally, there is speculation that the winds within the Great White Spot slow down significantly when they reach the interior, much like the ones in Jupiter’s Great Red Spot.

-Juno, which has been orbiting the gas giant since July 4, 2016, has helped humans learn some amazing things about the planet.
+Juno, which has been orbiting the gas giant since July 4, 2016, has helped us learn some amazing things about the planet.
 For instance, NASA reported that Juno had earlier solved a 39-year old mystery behind Jupiter’s lightning.
-Scientists had pondered what was behind the Jovian lightning ever since NASA’s Voyager 1 spacecraft flew past the giant planet in 1979, confirming the lightning’s existence.
+Scientist had pondered about what was behind the Jovian lightning ever since NASA’s Voyager 1 spacecraft flew past the giant planet in 1979, confirming the lightning’s existence.

-The Juno satellite’s Microwave Radiometer Instrument (MWR), which records emissions from Jupiter, was key in solving the mystery.
+The Juno satellite’s Microwave Radiometer Instrument (MWR), which records emissions from Jupiter was key in solving the mystery.
 Scientists were able to determine using MWR that lightning bolts on Jupiter were very much the same as terrestrial lightning on Earth.
 However, the areas where they flashed on both planets were quite different.

 To clarify, much of Jupiter’s lightning is distributed near the poles, but there is none in close proximity to the equator.
 The same doesn’t hold true on Earth, where lightning bolts do congregate near the equator.
 The answer lies in the amount of heat that both planets receive, and Jupiter receives far less since it is quite a bit further from the sun.

 NASA’s Juno spacecraft’s mission was to understand how Jupiter was formed and how it evolved.
-Other mission goals were to look for evidence of a solid planetary core, measure ammonia and water in the deep atmosphere, map the planet’s magnetic field, and to observe its auroras.
+Other mission goals were to look for evidence of a solid planetary core, measure ammonia and water in the deep atmosphere, map the planet’s magnetic field and to observe its auroras.

 We can’t wait to see more of what Juno has in store for us!